skytap/aix-export/README.md

 # alt_disk_copy -d hdisk1 -B
 2. run export_lpar with the disks as arguments. output will be disk images and hostname.ovf Example:
 # ./export_lpar.ksh hdisk1 hdisk2 hdisk3
-3. (optional) you can bundle the files together with tar and name the bundle with .ova (but you can not flag zip in the tar)
+3. (optional) you can bundle the files together with tar to bundle the files and compress empty disk sections.
-# tar -cvf powervm.ova hostname.ovf hdisk1.img hdisk2.img hdisk3.img
+# tar -czvf powervm.ova hostname.ovf hdisk1.img hdisk2.img hdisk3.img
 4. upload and import to Skytap import site, flagging the job for Power VM.
 Account must be Power enabled.
 ```